 Want a tough to kill but powerhouse air cleaning plant?

-The spider plant is one tough cookie and it is easy to propagate.
-The little baby plants are really what do the bulk of the air scrubbing so I keep as many on the plant as long as possible while taking some off to propagate.
+The little baby plantlets are really what do the bulk of the air scrubbing so I keep as many on the plant as long as possible while taking some off to propagate.

 Just detach and place the knobby end in a bit of water and let them grow roots, then pot up.

 There are solid and variegated varieties.

-A powerhouse for removing toxins in the air is the Peace Lily
+The next powerhouse for removing toxins in the air is the Peace Lily

 It can also combat toluene and xylene.

-Thanksgiving, Christmas and Easter cactus all do a stellar job of cleaning the air while putting out beautiful blooms during the darkest months of the year.
+Thanksgiving, Christmas, and Easter cactus all do a stellar job of cleaning the air while putting out beautiful blooms during the darkest months of the year.

-The best air purifier is the Dwarf date palm, but the others such as Lady Palm, Areca Palm and Bamboo Palm work well too, I have been less successful with growing palms in my home so I don’t have any photos.
+The best air purifier is the Dwarf date palm, but the others such as Lady Palm, Areca Palm, and Bamboo Palm work well too, I have been less successful with growing palms in my home so I don’t have any photos.